Amazon Women on the Moon: Alternative versions

-An alternate version of the "Pethouse Video" sketch was filmed for the television broadcast of the film, with Monique Gabrielle in lingerie instead of appearing naked throughout the segment.
+An alternative version of the "Pethouse Video" sketch was filmed for the television broadcast of the film, with Monique Gabrielle in lingerie rather than appearing naked throughout the segment.
 However, most European television broadcasts of the film retained the original theatrical version.
 Bullshit or Not? was retitled Baloney or Not? for the television version.

-The American television edit, in addition to the alternative "Pethouse Video" sketch, features an additional bridging sequence between the death of Harvey Pitnik and his subsequent celebrity roast.
-In it, the mortician successfully cons Pitnik's widow into having the celebrity roast as part of the funeral, and her performance gets such strong positive feedback, it becomes a continuing performance series lasting for weeks.
+The American television edit also features an additional bridging sequence between the death of Harvey Pitnik and his subsequent celebrity roast in which the mortician convinces Pitnik's widow to have the celebrity roast as part of the funeral.
+Her performance receives such strong feedback that it becomes a series lasting for weeks.

-The DVD release features an unreleased sketch titled "The Unknown Soldier", starring Robert Loggia with Ronny Cox, Bernie Casey, and Wallace Langham.
+The DVD release features an unreleased sketch titled "The Unknown Soldier", starring Robert Loggia with Ronny Cox, Bernie Casey and Wallace Langham.
 Some television broadcasts of the film featured the sketches "Peter Pan Theater" and "The French Ventriloquist's Dummy", which were not present in the theatrical version.